-As refugees of war, my parents fled Laos through treacherous terrain, separated.
-My mother, with three little girls and one baby boy, was smuggled onto a small boat to cross the Mekong river during a torrential storm.
-Fleeing by foot, we met my father in Thailand, who escaped to reunite with us later.
+As refugees of war, we fled Laos through treacherous terrain, separated.
+My father stayed behind to conceal our plans while my mother and her children: three little girls and one baby boy, were smuggled onto a small boat.
+We crossed the Mekong river during a torrential storm, then fled on foot through the jungle to reunite at a later date with my father, who escaped Laos separately.

-We eventually arrived in America with nothing, only a few photographs my mother took with her.
+We eventually arrived in America with nothing but the clothes on our backs and a few photographs my mother salvaged.
 I grew up in the housing projects of Denver, Colorado, in a long period of darkness, facing racial hatred within a hostile and violent community, combined with homophobia by the predominant right-wing conservative values of the period.
 It was a future-less prospect.

 My mom and dad had no formal education and didn’t know a word of English.
 Somehow, they worked their way out of poverty and put four kids through college.

-There is rich history in my heritage, one which I will never know.
+My heritage has a rich history which I will never know.
 Before leaving Laos, my parents visited the Vietnam Embassy to get our visa to immigrate to France.
 The entire building was bombed that fateful day—the documents were destroyed by fire.
 All my relatives had attained their visas to flee to France.
-My immediate family was cut off from the herd.
+My immediate family was cut off from the clan.

 As destiny would prevail, my immediate family would be a six-person unit, alone in America.
-We had no tribe, and for years, I lamented our so-called demise.
-But today, I see we are fortunate, for this has granted me freedom not to conform to any social standards or pressures.
-All possible influences to suppress my personality and therefore shape my artistic expression were cast off by a misfortune, which with greater perspective was a blessing in disguise.
+We had no tribe, and for years, I lamented our demise.
+Today, I realize I am most fortunate.
+Being cut off freed me from the oppressive pressures of conforming to familial and cultural Vietnamese customs.
+So our so-called misfortune cast off major influences that would suppress my personality and therefore shape my artistic expression.
+With greater perspective, the awful twist of fate was a blessing in disguise.

 My artistic path started with watching my father doodle at his desk.
 I am my father’s daughter: a lone wolf, misanthrope, too real to conform, resilient, and tragic black sheep—trying to unravel myself from the wool.

 When I was a child, I copied everything my father did.
 When he spent hours taking apart clock radios and gadgets to put them back together, I sat next to him and pretended to do the same.
-His creative, meditative mind was like the Dalai Lama, spending hours fixing the inner guts of a wristwatch.
+His creative, meditative mind was like the Dalai Lama obsessed with spending hours fixing the inner guts of a wristwatch.
 If my dad were not so emotionally dark, he would have been a monk.
-My creative, melancholic saintliness, dire call for truth in everything—comes from my father, a refugee who lost his family to the Vietnam War—who rejected all surviving relatives—determined to live alone as if in non-existence.
+My creative, melancholic saintliness, dire call for truth in everything comes from my father: a refugee who lost his family to the Vietnam War, rejected all surviving relatives, determined to live alone, as if in non-existence.